robotics-upo/giraff_ros_driver/README.md

 ## General requirements

 * Giraff Telepresence platform.
-* Updated version of the Giraff microcontroller firmware.
-  Please ask Giraff (http://www.giraff.org) for the appropriate version for your platform.
-  **If you install an incorrect version, you could damage the platform**

 * Computer to be located on the platform running Ubuntu Linux 14.04 and ROS Indigo.

-* Serial cables.
+It is possible to use the inner GiraffPC replacing the Operative System (see *Hardware configuration using one PC*), it is also possible to use two PCs: The original inner GiraffPC running the Pilot Software under MS Windows and one extra PC running Ubuntu Linux 14.04 and ROS Indigo. (see *Hardware configuration using two PCs*)

+* Two custom FTDI serial cables if you are using two PCs (see *Hardware configuration using two PCs*)

-* An Inertial Measurement Unit (IMU) compatible with ROS.
+* An Inertial Measurement Unit (IMU) compatible with ROS (*optional*).
 The system has been tested with the *Xsens Mti 30* IMU.
+If you are not using an IMU, the odometry of the robot will be calculated by using the wheel encoders.

 * A wireless joystick or gamepad with at least 8 buttons and 1 axis compatible with ROS (*optional*).
 The system has been tested with the *Logitech Wireless F710* gamepad.

-## Hardware configuration
+## Hardware configuration using one PC

 The original hardware scheme is as follows:

 Giraff PC <--- serial cable ---> Giraff microcontroller

+The new hardware scheme is the following:

+Linux PC <--- serial cable ---> Giraff microcontroller

+Please, check the *no_giraff_pc* parameter in the parameters section below.

+You can replace the MS Windows Operative System in the Giraff PC by Ubuntu 14.04 and ROS Indigo.

+If you want to use a different motherboard, please, be sure the board includes a serial port socket.

+If you want to use the original serial cable, the link is as follows:

+* Rx-----------------Tx
+* Tx-----------------Rx
+* GND----------------GND
+* DTR----------------DSR

+If you want to use a custom FTDI cable, the link is as follows:

+* Rx-----------------Tx
+* Tx-----------------Rx
+* GND----------------GND
+* RTS----------------DSR

+Please, check the *using_ftdi* parameter in the parameters section below.

+If you are using an IMU, it should be located on the robot and connected to the Linux PC.
+Please, check the *using_imu* parameter in the parameters section below.

+If you are using a joystick/gamepad, the receiver stick should be connected to the Linux PC.

+Please, check the *no_giraff_pc* and *using_ftdi* parameters in the parameters section below.

+## Hardware configuration using two PCs

+The original hardware scheme is as follows:

+Giraff PC <--- serial cable ---> Giraff microcontroller

-It is needed to remove the serial cable linking the Giraff PC with the Giraff AVR and substitute it by two custom cables as explained below.
+It is needed to remove the serial cable linking the Giraff PC with the Giraff AVR and substitute it by two custom FTDI serial cables as explained below.

 The new hardware scheme is the following: